 There’s also a couple of no-nos you need to be aware of when creating a subject line...

 - Don’t make false promises - If you promise a user a free trial but when they open your e-mail they find they aren’t eligible this will no doubt result in frustration and potentially leave a mark on your reputation.

-- Don’t go overboard - You want your subject line to be attention grabbing but if you put 5 asterisks either side or WRITE ALL IN CAPITALS chances are it’s going to harm your credibility with the recipient.
+- Don’t go overboard - You want your subject line to be attention-grabbing but if you put 5 asterisks on either side or WRITE ALL IN CAPITALS chances are it’s going to harm your credibility with the recipient.

 There are statistically more successful times to send e-mails.
 Finding the best time for your e-mail will depend on your industry and your buyer persona (target market).
 This blog from Mailchimp might help shed some light for you.
 It’s full of industry insight into the optimal e-mail send times for people of different ages, job titles, locations and more!

 When you’re deciphering your optimal send time, remember to keep in mind whether your content is relevant to the time you’re sending it.
 If you run a restaurant/bar, the optimal time for your target market could be 8am, but that e-mail letting them know your happy hour offers might be best sent at 4:30pm on a Thursday!

 Your e-mail frequency needs to be kept at a happy medium between spamming and sporadic.
 Too often and you will become a nuisance, too rarely and you will become unfamiliar and lose the interest of the subscriber.
 While it would be useful to have a hard and fast rule on how often you should be sending e-mails, it really is dependant on your business and e-mail content.
 You need to think hard about the online or shopping habits of your subscriber.